Book Review: 'Romancing Your Child's Heart'

 "Romancing Your Child's Heart" by Monte Swan is intended to teach parents how to help their children develop an emotional connection with Christ.
 Many parents teach doctrine and share stories but leave out the personal connection to God that helps them remain in the faith as they hit adolescence and the attractions and the distractions of the world start to erode the unformed faith they have.

-The publisher provided me with a complimentary copy of the book through BookCrash.
+Disclaimer: The publisher provided me with a complimentary copy of the book through BookCrash.

 Points in Favor of "Romancing Your Child's Heart"